-Ten stellar series destinations for the men’s series will build excitement ahead of Rugby World Cup Sevens 2018 in San Francisco, which promises to be a huge event as New Zealand men’s and women’s teams seek to defend the trophies they won in 2013.
+Ten stellar series destinations for the men’s series, six of these including the women, will build excitement ahead of the Olympic Games in Tokyo in July 2020.
+This promises to be a huge event as the New Zealand men’s and women’s teams seek to win gold.

-The HSBC World Rugby Sevens Series consists of ten exciting tournaments held around the world, in which national sevens teams compete for series points at each round.
+The HSBC World Rugby Sevens series consists of 10 tournaments held around the world, in which national sevens teams compete for series points at each round.

-An overall champion is crowned at the end of the season based on points accumulated throughout the 10 events, from the opening round in Dubai in December to the final round in London in May.
+An overall champion is crowned at the end of the season based on points accumulated throughout the 10 events, from the opening round in Dubai in November to the final round in Paris in June.